Get Video Assessment

 What Works Instead: Value Before Price

 Rather than lowering your price, you increase the perceived value.
-And that is not a sales technique — it is brand work.
+And that is not a sales technique.
+It is brand work.

 Step 1: Find out who you actually help